 Barbara Leigh Smith

 The Heronswood Garden Horticultural Internships provide candidates the opportunity to expand their horticultural and plant identification knowledge, improve their gardening skills and use of horticultural tools and equipment, and develop their professional network.
-Interns work under the direction of Garden Director Dan Hinkley and alongside highly experienced professional gardeners in a working botanical garden.
+Interns work under the direction of Heronswood director Patrick McMillan, director emeritus Dan Hinkley and alongside highly experienced professional gardeners in a working botanical garden.

 The Heronswood Internship Program originally began in 1993.
 Heronswood Garden Interns have gone on to hold positions of prominence across the United States.

-Interested applicants should be enrolled in a horticultural degree program at an accredited institution, and should submit an application, available here, along with a brief cover letter and resume to email@example.com.
+Interested applicants should be enrolled in a horticultural degree program at an accredited institution and should submit an application, Internship App2021, along with a brief cover letter and resume to firstname.lastname@example.org or mail to the address given in the application form.